Divorce Mediation Lawyer in Chicago

 Are you and your spouse in agreement about getting a divorce?
 If so, then divorce mediation may be the best option for you.
 Call our Chicago divorce mediation attorneys at the Law Offices of Jonathan Merel, P.C. today!
-Our divorce mediators can help you peacefully dissolve your marriage so that you can avoid a nasty courtroom drama.
+Managing Partner Melissa Caballero is a certified divorce mediator and can help you peacefully dissolve your marriage so that you can avoid a nasty courtroom drama.

 How Does Divorce Mediation Work?

 Mediation involves the divorcing spouses and a mediator.
 A divorce mediator does not advocate for either party; instead, the mediator’s job is to help facilitate negotiations until a couple reaches a mutually agreeable settlement.
 This is why it would also be wise to have an attorney on your side.
 Unlike litigation, the mediation process is far less contentious and an effective approach for spouses to forego the heartache and hostility that is often part and parcel of this inherently adversarial method.